 Cloudflare, on the other hand, is dead simple.
 By managing your actual domain, Cloudflare can stand in the middle between your server and the public internet.
 Since Cloudflare intercepts all traffic bound for your domain, you can set up its built-in suite of tools to create a zero-trust policy in front of your server and app.
 This means Cloudflare can handle user authentication and issue access tokens.
 Nice!

 You can think of the Cloudflare DNS underlying all this as a sort of “Google Maps” application, just for the information superhighway instead of for the roadways.
 There’s all these IP Addresses out there on servers we want to visit, and Cloudflare’s DNS offers a great way to navigate to the right place.
 Importantly, by letting Cloudflare manage the DNS for your domain and “proxy” your server, Cloudflare can also do the opposite, and direct people away from your domain if they are in the wrong place.

-If you know Nginx, think of this method as that — just a proxy.
-Except now our proxy comes with a portal and a whole suite of middleware tools built-in, helping us manage access lists and authenticate users.
+If you know Nginx, think of this method as that — just a reverse proxy.
+Except now our reverse proxy comes with a portal and a whole suite of middleware tools built-in, helping us manage access lists and authenticate users.

 To demonstrate what I mean, I’m going to run through the following in this guide: